nyumed-judy-lab/Heckman-domain-generalization/README.md

-### **4. Evaluation **
+### **4. Evaluation**
 This section evaluates the trained model on the validation and test sets.
-The evaluate function calculates the accuracy, F1 score, and AUC-ROC score of the model on the validation and test sets.
-The plot_feature_importance function plots the importance of the top 20 features selected by the model.
-The plot_confounding_effect function plots the confounding effect of each latent domain on the prediction.
-Finally, the save_prediction function saves the predicted labels and confidence scores of the test set.
+The evaluate function calculates the accuracy, F1 score, and AUROC score of the model on the validation and test sets.

 - The results of this code are as follows:
   - plots of the training loss [learning curve](results/plots/HeckmanDG_camelyon17_loss.pdf)